JuliaPy/SymPy.jl/examples/tutorial.md

 This tutorial can be read as an `IJulia` notebook [here](http://nbviewer.ipython.org/github/jverzani/SymPy.jl/blob/master/examples/tutorial.ipynb).

-After installing `SymPy`, which is discussed in the packages `README` file, we must first load it into `Julia` with the standard command `using`:
+After installing `SymPy`, which is discussed in the package's `README` file, we must first load it into `Julia` with the standard command `using`:

 ```